olchui428/isom3000h-project/README.md

 6. Perform one-hot encoding on categorical values
 7. Perform data standardization / normalization on continuous numerical values
 8. Export preprocessed data to .csv files -->

+This hardhat project is initialized with the command `npx hardhat`.

 #### Part 1.1: Solidity Contracts